 Kennon Poteat’s practice focuses on litigating complex business matters at the trial and appellate levels in federal and state courts, and before domestic and international arbitration panels.
 Kennon also represents clients in connection with criminal defense matters and government investigations.
 In his almost decade of practice, Kennon has represented Fortune 100 and Global 500 companies, Am Law 100 law firms, and corporate executives.

 Kennon also is actively committed to pro bono representation, having represented clients through the D.C.
-Bar’s Advocacy and Justice Clinic and the firm’s partnership with the Montgomery County, Maryland Public Defender’s Office and the Children’s Law Center.
+Bar’s Advocacy and Justice Clinic and the firm’s partnerships with the Montgomery County, Maryland Public Defender’s Office and the Children’s Law Center.
 In addition to his pro bono work, Kennon serves on the Board of Directors for Gifts for the Homeless, a wholly volunteer-run organization that serves the homeless in the Washington, D.C. area by donating used clothing and providing new clothing to over 70 shelters.

 Kennon lives in the District of Columbia with his wife and children.